CLTS FS Instructions Module #1: Overview of the Children's Long-Term Support Functional Screen (CLTS FS)

 The Wisconsin Children's Long-Term Support Functional Screen (CLTS FS) was developed by a Department of Health Services (DHS) workgroup over the course of three years (2001 - 2003), as part of the Wisconsin's Children's Long-Term Support Redesign project.
 The goal of the redesign project was to improve access, coordination, choice, quality, and financing of the long-term support system to better serve children and families.

 The CLTS FS was built upon the success of Wisconsin's Long-Term Care Functional Screen (LTC FS) which determines eligibility for most of Wisconsin's adults with long-term needs, frail elders and people with physical and developmental disabilities.
 Based on testing from 2003-2005, the CLTS FS has proven extremely accurate and reliable.
-Beginning April 1, 2005, the CLTS FS now provides functional eligibility determinations for six programmatic areas, four functional levels of care (explained below) and multiple target groups for children from birth through 21 years of age.
+The CLTS FS provides functional eligibility determinations for seven programmatic areas, four functional levels of care (explained below) and three target group designations for children from birth through 21 years of age.
 For more information related to the screen's reliability and validity, training to become a certified screener, and reference materials for certified screeners, see http://www.dhs.wisconsin.gov/LTCare/FunctionalScreen.

 The CLTS FS shares the same secure web-based infrastructure as the LTC FS, and adult Mental Health screen, however, the CLTS FS functions independently of these screens and is more complex because: